naumanahmed19/node-drop/NODE_ANALYSIS_AND_RECOMMENDATIONS.md

 ## 📝 Conclusion

-Your automation tool has a solid foundation with 24 built-in nodes (including Loop and Data Preview!) and 5 custom nodes.
+Your automation tool has a solid foundation with 26 built-in nodes (including Loop, Merge, Split, and Data Preview!) and 5 custom nodes.
 However, to compete with established platforms like n8n, Zapier, or Make.com, you need:

 1. **30-50 more nodes minimum** to be viable
 2. **Email, Slack, and database nodes** are critical gaps